SkylineCommunications/dataminer-docs/connector-help/connector_help/General Dynamics Model 1xx.md

 >
 > > \<Value\>MY MESSAGE\</Value\>

+> \</Discreet\>
+>
-> \</Discreet\>Please replace "MY MESSAGE" by the message you have logged earlier.
+> Please replace "MY MESSAGE" by the message you have logged earlier.

 - Adjust QAction_153.cs

+> Add a new MessageData object in the GetAllSupportedUndocumentedMessages property of the BinaryMessageParser class.
+>
-> Add a new MessageData object in the GetAllSupportedUndocumentedMessages property of the BinaryMessageParser class.For default messages: the byte and bit numbers are set to -1 as they are not part of the vendors documentation:new MessageData{
+> For default messages: the byte and bit numbers are set to -1 as they are not part of the vendors documentation:new MessageData{

 > > ByteNumber = -1,
 >